Actual Nazi Steve Rogers: How to Save the American Superhero

 Look at that Majestic slice of humanity.

 In response to the giant, racist backlash against the decision to make Captain America a young black man instead of an unfrozen 80 year old, Marvel and the current Author of Captain America got together and decided to bring Steve Rogers back.
 They brought him back as a secret HYDRA agent.
 Captain America: Secret Nazi.
 Essentially, the hero that these racists deserved.
-It’s almost a delicious commentary on the kind of people who would get upset that Captain America’s shield was being carried by a black man.
+It’s almost a strong commentary on the kind of people who would get upset that Captain America’s shield was being carried by a black man.
 Almost, but not quite.

 So now Steve Rogers works for an organization founded by this guy.